Sticky Icon

 To ensure effective treatment and track progress, baseline values are taken using:

-1. Disease Standard Scales: International scales like WOMAC (Western Ontario and McMaster Universities Osteoarthritis Index) and KOOS (Knee Injury and Osteoarthritis Outcome Score) to help evaluate pain, stiffness, and joint function.
+1. Disease Standard Scales: International scales like WOMAC (Western Ontario and McMaster Universities Osteoarthritis Index) and KOOS (Knee Injury and Osteoarthritis Outcome Score) help evaluate pain, stiffness, and joint function.

 2. Biomarkers and Imaging Techniques: To assess progress and improvements.